 My first hike in Southern California, on the last day of October.
 Cedar Creek Falls is one of the few waterfalls in San Diego County.
 Cedar Creek jumps down over granitic rock about 80 feet, into a little pool surrounded by granite cliffs.
 It can be reached from either the Saddleback trailhead (closer to Julian) or the San Diego County Estates trailhead (south of Ramona).

 Since this is an archive post, I might as well add this right away: after the Forest Service improved the trail from the San Diego County Estates area, this hike and the waterfall have become insanely popular.
 Unprepared people had to be rescued, young folks hurt themselves jumping from the cliffs into the small pool below the falls, pets died of dehydration.
 It all came to a halt when a person died.
 The Forest Service closed the trailhead and trail, and only after a long wait finally established a permit system, complete ban of alcohol, made the cliffs surrounding the pool off limits, and cleaned the rocks from graffiti.
-It’s a shame.
+It’s a shame that it had to come to this because people lack common sense when hiking in the back country, are simply reckless, and place their own individual desire to amuse themselves over the greater good of keeping the area accessible and enjoyable to all, sharing a treasured piece of public, open land.

-I last attempted to hike the area in 2013, but even on a weekday in the afternoon, there were six cars at the Saddleback trailhead.
-I haven’t been back since.
-The photos below are from October 2010 on a weekend.
-There were others on the trail of course, and some young folks were jumping off the cliffs, but it wasn’t the crazy zoo it would become in later years.
+I last attempted to hike the area in 2013, but even on a weekday in the afternoon, there were six cars at the Saddleback trailhead (and people wearing flip-flops were coming back up on the trail as I hiked down).
+In October 2010 there were others on the trail of course, and some young folks were jumping off the cliffs, but it wasn’t the crazy zoo it would become in later years.

 All images and content © by Alexander S. Kunz, unless otherwise noted.
 No re-use without express written permission.
 Most images are available as prints and for commercial licensing.
 Please contact me if you’re interested.
 Prints and licensed images are NOT watermarked, of course.